 Beauty consumers are upping the pressure when it comes to authenticity, transparency and sustainable practices, which makes sense, considering 120 billion units of packaging are produced every year by the global cosmetics industry.
 Whilst it’s clearly important for consumers, it is even more important for companies to practice sustainability at all levels of the brand lifecycle, including the launch phase.

 How can your brand use data to create sustainable beauty practices?

-The ambition of achieving a “zero-waste” collection should be part of your ADN as a brand.
+The ambition of achieving a “zero-waste” collection should be part of your DNA as a brand.
 Sustainability is not only related to product production or the materials that you use in your cosmetics but also related to internal processes that involve the waste of energy, materials and/or resources.
 The use of data can be a great ally for both small and large companies when it comes to anticipating decisions that can be key to sustainable savings.
 Let’s see some examples…

 Listen to your audience